bpanuco11/sp24-cse110-lab3/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe hahahaha
+about: This is a custom issue template
-title: ''
+title: 'Fix an issue'
-labels: ''
+labels: 'color'
-assignees: ''
+assignees: 'bpanuco11'

 ---